Laxmination/5-Day-C-challenge/Chapter 5/Notes.md

 - Pre-Defined Functions are inbuilt functions in C.
 - The prototype and data definitions of these functions a present in their respective header files.
 To use these functions we need to include the header files in our program.
 - Some examples of pre-defined functions are main(), printf(), scanf(), etc.

+## User-Defined Functions
+We can also create functions as per our need.
+Such Functions created by the user are known as user-defined functions.<br><br>
+<b>Advantages of user-defined function:</b><br>

+- The Program will be easier to understand, maintain and debug.
+- We can reuse the same code just by calling the function name.
+- A large program can be divided into smaller modules.
+Hence, a large project can be divided among any programmers.